alkalir/DesignForMonitorability/MONICATool/parametersDescription/accuracy.md

+# Accuracy

-The "accuracy" parameter refers to the level of accuracy (relative to an actual value or absolute) of the measurements done with the monitoring system.
+The **Accuracy** parameter refers to the level of correctness of the measurements or classifications performed by the monitoring system, expressed either as a relative error with respect to the actual observed value, or as the percentage of correct classifications or responses.

-Set of possible values:
+This parameter can be set with an absolute value.

+## Possible Values

-- value (%): a number related to the relative error or to the percentage of correct classifications/responses.
+- **Lowest value (%):** the lowest value achieved by the monitoring system, expressed as a percentage, related to the percentage of correct classifications/responses.

-- Not Applicable: when used in Find Mode, it means that the requirement of this parameter is not applicable for the considered monitoring requirements.
-Therefore, when searching for on-chip monitoring systems satisfying those monitoring requirements, only the on-chip monitoring systems with this parameter set as "Not Applicable" will be considered.
-When used in Insert Mode, it means that this parameter is not applicable for the described on-chip monitoring system.

-- Not Declared: when used in Find Mode, it means that the requirement of this parameter is not declared for the considered monitoring requirements.
-Therefore, when searching for on-chip monitoring systems satisfying those monitoring requirements, this parameter will not be kept into account.
-When used in Insert Mode, it means that this parameter is not declared for the described on-chip monitoring system.
+- **Not Applicable:** This value should never be set.
+- **Not Declared:** this parameter is not declared for the considered monitoring requirements, i.e., no value has been specified for it.
+This value must be set in case the other ones are not set.

+## Examples

-For example: relative error <1%; recognition of an element in a set correct at least 80% of the times; true/false responses correct at least 95% of the times.
+- Recognition of an element in a set correct at least 80% of the times
+- True/false responses correct at least 95% of the times